Skip to main content

 Cost

-When we consider the cost of a CoQ10 supplement, we look at more than just sticker price or cost per dose.
-That’s because different companies offer different doses.
-To make sense of the field, we prefer to calculate the cost per gram of CoQ10 (cost per milligram renders prices too low to compare them reasonably).
-We also take into consideration the initial cost of trying the product.
+When we consider the cost of a CoQ10 supplement, we look at both the sticker price and the cost per dose across one-time purchases, bulk purchases, and subscription.
+Even more enlightening, we calculate the cost per gram of CoQ10 (cost per milligram renders prices too low to compare them reasonably), so differences in serving size or doses per bottle doesn’t throw off the math.

-Kirkland takes top prize in this category because it has the lowest overall cost per bottle and is tied for lowest cost per gram of CoQ10 (one of only two recommendations to have a cost per gram below $1).
+Puritan’s Pride takes top prize in this category because it has the lowest overall cost per bottle and lowest cost per gram of CoQ10.

-Here’s a look at how each company on our list breaks down their pricing by dose and by gram of CoQ10:
+Here’s a look at several of the top CoQ10 products on the market break down their pricing by dose and by gram of CoQ10:

 Doses per bottle